How to walk Manhattan from top to bottom in 35k Steps

 The Met Cloisters to 84 St, 10:30am to 1pm

 On this particular morning, the skies were so clear that you could see One World Trade in the distance, which is a lovely, albeit slightly scary, reminder that you have to go even further than that.
-Along the way, you’ll enjoy views of the George Washington Bridge, catch a glimpse of the Little Red Lighthouse, dodge bicycles, and, if you’re as lucky as us, watch a trombone player serenade the Hudson River and overhear kids in school yards enjoying field day.
+Along the way, you’ll enjoy views of the George Washington Bridge, catch a glimpse of the Little Red Lighthouse, dodge bicycles, and, if you’re as lucky as we were, watch a trombone player serenade the Hudson River and overhear kids in school yards enjoying field day.
 All the while, you might be wondering if those around you can tell you’re about to walk roughly 16 miles.

-Once we had given our legs a little rest (we had already walked around 11K steps), we headed out of the park back on the main drag to snap a photo of the iconic Barney Greengrass before a truly mouthwatering lunch.
+After this short stop (we had already walked around 11K steps), we headed out of the park back on the main drag to snap a photo of the iconic Barney Greengrass before a truly mouthwatering lunch.

 Second leg: lunch and Central Park